algorand/pyteal/docs/abi.rst

             .outputReducer(lambda value, has_value: Assert(And(has_value, value > Int(0)))),
         )

-Limitations
-""""""""""""""""""""""""""""""""""""""""""

-TODO: explain limitations, such as can't be created directly, or used as method return value

 .. _Transaction Types:

 Transaction Types
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Some application calls require that they are invoked as part of a larger transaction group containing specific additional transactions.
-In order to express these types of calls, the ABI has "Transaction Types".
+In order to express these types of calls, the ABI has **Transaction Types**.

 Every Transaction Type argument represents a specific and unique transaction that must appear immediately before the application call in the same transaction group.
 A method may have multiple Transaction Type arguments, in which case they must appear in the same order as the method's arguments immediately before the method application call.